yinjianfei-user/v-code-diff/README.md

 # ChangeLog

+### 0.0.4
+1. Fix the problem of abnormal rendering in some browsers (such as safari)
 ### 0.0.3
 1. Prop: `context` default value changed from 5 to 10
 2. fix possible line-height conflict(such as `antd.css` in [antd-vue](https://github.com/vueComponent/ant-design-vue))